South Region Health Concerns

 What is a CASPER?

-- A CASPER uses a two-stage sampling method and is designed to pick just the right number of households to interview.
-First, 30 blocks (clusters) are selected, then 7 households are randomly selected from block.
+A two-stage sampling method was used and designed to pick just the right number of households to interview.

 There has been a long history of cross-border flows containing untreated sewage, sediment, and trash entering the Tijuana River Valley.
 This impacts local recreation, damages sensitive habitats, threatens public health, and causes beach water contact closures.